Table of Contents

 How Much Light?

-It’s another one of those, easy care, whatever you do, is cool, type of plants.
+The ZZ plant will do well in low light.
+Or in bright indirect light.
+It’s another one of those easy-care plants, whatever you do is cool, type of plants.
 Just don’t put it in direct sunlight.
 It’s not cool with that.

 How Much Water?